Information-Theoretic Foundations for Machine Learning

 \subsubsection{Main Result}

-With the theoretical tools derived in the previous section, we now establish the following upper bound on the estimation error of an optimal agent learning from data generated by the Dirichlet process. \begin{theorem}{\bf (Dirichlet process estimation error upper bound)} For all $d, K \in \Z_{++}$, if for all $t$, $(X_t,Y_{t+1})$ are generated according to the Dirichlet neural network process, then for all $T$,
+With the theoretical tools derived in the previous section, we now establish the following upper bound on the error of an optimal agent learning from data generated by the Dirichlet process. \begin{theorem}{\bf (infinite-width MLP error upper bound)} For all $d, K \in \Z_{++}$, if for all $t$, $(X_t,Y_{t+1})$ are generated according to the finite-width MLP process, then for all $T$,

-\end{theorem} \begin{proof} The result follows from Theorems \ref{th:rd_bounds} and \ref{th:nonparametric_rd_ub} and setting $\epsilon = 2dk/T$. \end{proof}
+\end{theorem} \begin{proof} The result follows from Theorems \ref{th:horizon-indep-rd} and \ref{th:nonparametric_rd_ub} and setting $\epsilon = 2dk/T$. \end{proof}

 Notably, this result is $\tilde{\mathcal{O}}(dK/T)$ despite the fact that the Dirichlet neural network process is described by a neural network with \emph{infinite} width.
 The scale parameter $K$ determines the degree of concentration which occurs in the output-layer weights of the network and hence controls the difficulty of learning.
-This example of learning under data generated by a nonparametric process further demonstrates the flexibility and ingenuity of proof techniques which are encompassed in our framework.
+This example of learning under data generated by an infinite-width MLP process further demonstrates the flexibility and ingenuity of proof techniques which are encompassed in our framework.
 We hope that the suite of examples provided in this section enables the reader to analyze whichever complex processes they may have in mind.